joniles/mpxj/maven/src/site/markdown/howto-read-projectlibre.md

 ## How To: Read ProjectLibre files
 ProjectLibre writes schedule data to POD files.
+MPXJ can read POD files written by ProjectLibre version 1.5.5 and later versions.

 ### Reading POD files
 The simplest way to read a POD file is to use the `UniversalProjectReader`: